patrickbucher/elixir-basics/README.md

             5 * 24
         120

+The first clause is the _basic case_, which is often based on a mathematical definition (e.g. _the factorial of 0 is 1_).
+The second clause is the _general case_, which makes subsequent calls to itself in order to reduce the problem towards the basic case.

 The second implementation (`factorial_tail`) uses tail-call optimization.
 The intermediate result is carried over using an accumulator parameter.
 Since the subsequent function call is the last thing the function does, and there's no